nkitsaini/advent-of-code/README.md

 - Code is not optimized for speed unless required
 - Code is not optimized for readability
-- I might comment the code once AoC ends, to explain my though process around different decisions
+- I might comment the code once AoC ends, to explain my thought process around different decisions
 - Most of the times the solution of part-2 is also written in file for part-1.

 # Directory structure